n7wilson/galaxy-tooldev-docs/docs/00_QuickStart.md

 ${image?fileName=Google_Developer_Create_Disk.png}

-### 4. Create your VM.
+### 4. Create Your VM.

-    Head to Compute -> Compute Engine -> VM Instances.
-If a dialog pops up asking what you want to do, select 'Create Instance', otherwise click the 'New Instance' button.
+    Now you can actually build your VM Instance.
+From you Compute Engine select VM Instances in the panel on the lefthand side and click 'Create Instance'.
     Fill out the instance creation dialog with the following changes:
         * Name: planemo
         * Zone: same as the one you chose for the data disk
         * Machine Type: your choice, but a system with at least 6GB of RAM is expected (click Change to modify)
-        * Boot Disk: image you created previously with more memory than the default
+        * Boot Disk: Planemo Image you created previously but with more memory than the default
                     - click Change and select "Your image"
                     - select the image listed
                     - change the size of the to be at least 30GB using the Size field at the bottom of the window